helm/helm/docs/chart_template_guide/control_structures.md

 - a `nil` (empty or null)
 - an empty collection (`map`, `slice`, `tuple`, `dict`, `array`)

-Under all other conditions, the condition is true.
+In any other case, the condition is evaluated to _true_ and the pipeline is executed.

 Let's add a simple conditional to our ConfigMap.
 We'll add another setting if the drink is set to coffee: